duongquangduc/Data-Scientist-ND-Capstone-Project/README.md

 - README.md

 ## 4. Results <a name="Results"></a>
-The result of the this project is presented in this post [Building an End-to-end Churn Prediction Model with Apache Spark Machine Learning]().
+The result of the this project is presented in this post [Building Churn Prediction Model with Apache Spark Machine Learning]().

 ## 5. Files <a name="Files"></a>
 <pre>